Gunbreaker Basic Guide

 AOE Priority

-Use the Demon Slaughter combo at 3 or more targets.
+• Use the Demon Slaughter combo on 3 targets or more.

-Use Fated Circle over Burst Strike at 2 or more targets.
+• Use Fated Circle on 2 targets or more.

-Use Gnashing Fang at up to 3 targets.
+• Use Gnashing Fang on up to 2-3* targets.

 Great Nebula